libp2p/docs/content/concepts/introduction/overview.md

 - **Modularlity**: libp2p is designed to be modular, allowing developers to mix and match different components to meet the needs of their particular application.
-This makes it easy to customize the networking stack to fit the specific requirements of any P2P application. libp2p also supports [stream multiplexing](../multiplex/overview.md), which allows multiple streams of data to be transmitted over a single connection, improving efficiency and enabling more advanced communication patterns.
+This makes it easy to customize the networking stack to fit the specific requirements of any P2P application.

   - **Transport agnosticism**: libp2p provides a set of specifications that can be adapted to support various [transport protocols](../transports/overview.md), allowing libp2p applications to operate in various runtime